Throttling processes equivalent to full throttling on trees: Spiders

 \end{thm}

-\begin{proof} By Lemma \ref{cent}, there is an optimal initial set $B_0$ containing the center vertex.
+\begin{proof} By Lemma \ref{cent}, there is an optimal full throttling set $B_0$ containing the center vertex.
 Let $P_T$ be the concentration of $T$ at the center.
-Then the value of $t$ follows from Observation \ref{time}, and thus $\throtplus(P_T; B_0) = 1 +\al s+ t$ where $s$ is the number of vertices of weight $\a$ (that originally came from the legs).
+Then the value of $t$ follows from Observation \ref{time}, and thus $\thf(P_T; B_0) = 1 +\al s+ t$ where $s$ is the number of vertices of weight $\a$ (that originally came from the legs).

 Now, consider the family of real-valued functions

 and note that for fixed $\a\geq 3$ and $s$ these are linear functions of $\beta$.